-Illustration: How to Digitally Sign a PDF Using a YubiKey
+How to digitally sign a PDF using a YubiKey

-Many businesses today use digital signatures to guarantee the integrity and authenticity of PDF documents.
-However, storing your cryptographic assets in every computer you use is sometimes inconvenient and potentially a source of security problems.
-So, in this post, I’ll show how easy it is to sign a PDF with PSPDFKit for iOS and the help of a cryptographic hardware device, the YubiKey.
+Digital signatures guarantee the integrity and authenticity of PDF documents.
+However, storing cryptographic assets on every computer you use is inconvenient and potentially a security risk.
+This post shows how to sign a PDF with Nutrient iOS SDK using a YubiKey hardware device.

-The YubiKey is a hardware device manufactured by Yubico that supports public-key cryptography.
-It’s the size of a small USB drive, and it’s commonly used to protect access to computers, encrypt documents, and sign files.
-There are several YubiKey models on the market; some of them support a USB connection, and others support wireless connectivity via NFC (Near-Field Communication).
-The following sections will describe how easy it is to integrate an NFC YubiKey with PSPDFKit to sign PDFs wirelessly using an iPhone.
+The YubiKey(opens in a new tab) is a hardware device manufactured by Yubico(opens in a new tab) that supports public-key cryptography.
+It’s the size of a small USB drive and is commonly used to protect access to computers, encrypt documents, and sign files.
+Several YubiKey models are available; some support USB connections, while others support wireless connectivity via NFC(opens in a new tab) (near-field communication).
+The following sections describe how to integrate an NFC YubiKey with Nutrient to sign PDFs wirelessly using an iPhone.

 Before writing any code, you first need to prepare the YubiKey and load the certificates and keys that will be used to sign the PDF documents.
 The simplest way to do this is to use the YubiKey Manager application, which you can download for free(opens in a new tab).